seanahmad/tfv2/r-binder/README.md

 **Test:** pima-indians-diabetes2.csv and pima-indians-diabetes3.csv.
 The remaining 20% of the original dataset is used as unseen data, to determine whether the predictions being yielded by the model would perform well when dealing with completely new data. pima-indians-diabetes2 contains the features (or independent variables), while pima-indians-diabetes3 contains the dependent variable (blood glucose levels).

+## Feature Selection

+The purpose of feature selection is to determine those features that have the most influence on the dependent variable.

+In our example, there are eight features - some will be more important than others in determining blood glucose levels.

+The two feature selection methods used here are:

+- Correlation plots
+- Multiple linear regression